kevinrue/bioconductor-website-next/posts/how-to-add-a-search-bar.md

 ## Introduction

-This post uses the example of the text input component on the page `/packages`, use to filter packages by name, to provide a guide for adding user inputs to this website.
+This post uses the example of the text input component on the page `/packages`, used to filter packages by name, to provide a guide for adding user inputs to this website.

 ## General advice